-Eight North Idaho College members of Business Professionals of America earned multiple national honors at the “Reach for New Heights” 2012 National Leadership Conference in April 2012.
+Five North Idaho College members of Business Professionals of America earned multiple national honors at the 2013 National Leadership Conference.
 The teams and individuals placed among the top in the entire nation while competing against students from both two- and four-year schools.
 Those students and others won multiple awards at the state BPA competition as well.

 In the past year, four Graphic Design students won Addy Awards through the American Advertising Federation in video promotion, graphic design, and web design.

 The North Idaho College Athletics Department and NIC Booster Club announced the inductees for the fifth Athletics Hall of Fame class, which includes record-setting baseball player Mike Nyquist, two-time national champ and longtime wrestling coach Pat Whitcomb, and the first women’s team to capture a national championship: the 1987 NIC women’s cross country team.